-Teachers with twenty-seven (27) years or more of experience are to be paid six percent (6%) above their base pay.
+Teachers on Loan within three (3) steps of the top of the respective salary schedule are to be paid six percent (6%) above their base pay instead of 3 experience steps.

 It is common practice for LEAs to continue to pay these individuals their local supplements.
 Local Supplements may not be paid from State funds.